-sources of administrative recusal standards, and asks whether there is a need within this landscape for agency-specific recusal regulations.
+This project approaches the issue of administrative recusal from the foundation laid by Asimow and Barnett et al. It takes a broader and more detailed look at the relevant legal and other sources of administrative recusal standards, and asks whether there is a need within this landscape for agency-specific recusal regulations.

 The answer depends on the category of agency adjudication being examined.
 In order to make the focus of this study as clear as possible, it focused on the recusal of Type A and B adjudicators (rather than simply all government employees).
 It therefore includes ALJs, which were part of the adjudication database created by Administrative Conference attorneys and Professor Asimow in connection with Evidentiary Hearings Outside the Administrative Procedure Act, but were not included in either the Asimow Study or the Barnett et al. Study.
-The current study also includes Type B adjudicators, but defines the relevant universe of these non-ALJ adjudicators differently than previous studies.
+The current study also includes Type B adjudicators, but defines the relevant universe of these non-ALJ adjudicators slightly differently than previous studies.
 The Type B adjudicators included here are those who preside over evidentiary hearings required by statute, regulation, or executive order, and who decide appeals of decisions arising from those hearings.
 This definition is broader than that used in the Barnett et al. Study in that it-like the Asimow Study-includes non-ALJ adjudicators who preside over legally required written and oral (as opposed to just oral) hearings.
 It is also technically broader than the Asimow Study's definition because it is not limited to hearings decided exclusively on the record developed during the proceeding, although that may in fact be, at least with regard to required written hearings, a distinction without a difference.
 In sum, the scope of adjudicators considered in this study is broader than the Barnett et al. Study and at least as broad as the Asimow Study.
 It is also-and perhaps most importantly so-simpler and easier to describe when requesting information about agencies' recusal standards and practices.
 This combination of breadth and simplicity is designed to maximize the range and depth of information obtained about recusal in agency adjudications.

 Due to the wide range of adjudicators targeted by this study, this report examines a similarly broad scope of recusal-related sources to identify any gaps in existing standards and practices that may indicate a need for agency-specific recusal regulations.
 It is important to note that references to the substantive limitations of certain legal or ethical frameworks with regard to recusal are not intended as criticisms of those provisions.
 The purpose of the following section is to explore the existing landscape of legal and other provisions that could potentially affect administrative recusal.
-Many of those provisions are not targeted at agencies, adjudication, or both, and as such should not be expected to provide comprehensive recusal standards.
-It is nevertheless necessary to examine the full range of potentially relevant sources in order to evaluate the potential utility of agency-specific rules.
+Many of those provisions are not targeted at agencies or adjudication, and as such should not be expected to provide comprehensive recusal standards.
+It is nevertheless necessary to examine the full range of potentially relevant sources in order to evaluate the potential utility of agency-specific recusal rules.